ONEST-Network/ONEST-Specification-v2/README.md

 - Contributing code, frameworks, or APIs to support ONEST use cases.
 - Reporting and resolving bugs or vulnerabilities.

-All contributions must follow the ONDC ONEST [contribution guidelines](https://github.com/beckn).
+All contributions must follow the ONEST [contribution guidelines](https://github.com/beckn).

 ### Review and Approval Process

-Each contribution is reviewed by the ONDC ONEST committee.
+Each contribution is reviewed by the ONEST committee.
 Upon approval, contributions will be merged into applicable versions of the specifications or network infrastructure.

 ---